 The Unknown Loopholes in Flood Insurance & Homeowners Policies

 Insiders Tip: Remember to check that you have flood insurance.
 It is NOT included in most homeowner policies, and many basic auto insurance policies may also exclude it (though in “comprehensive” policies it may be included).
 Ask your agent how much it would cost to add flood insurance for your home and car(s).
 As I explain below, even homes high on a hill can need it.

 While you’re at it, check to see if you have “full replacement value” on your home insurance.
 One of our contributing editors had a small fire at his home, which necessitated major repairs for smoke damage.
 Many items in the house also had to be replaced because of smoke damage, and his agent estimated that without “full replacement value” insurance the depreciation formula they’d have used would in his case have netted 20% of the value of the items.
 As it is, they had full replacement value and got 100%.

-The city required that as part of the smoke damage repairs the old house had to be brought up to code, which meant complying with about 75 years of additional requirements.
+The city inspectors required that as part of the smoke damage repairs the 60-year-old house had to be brought up to code, which meant complying with a long list of additional requirements.
 Full replacement value covered these required upgrades, while regular homeowners insurance would only have covered the status quo prior to the fire.
 Having the coverage for this issue alone saved them about $100,000, which otherwise would have set them back years with a second mortgage.

 Full replacement value does not cost that much more than regular homeowners insurance, but if you ever have a claim it can create life-changing differences in the payments you receive.